v-rzh/ctf_writeups/circlecitycon21_weirdrop/README.md

 [joey@gibson] file weird-rop
 weird-rop: ELF 64-bit LSB executable, x86-64, version 1 (SYSV), statically linked, BuildID[sha1]=2876651ce7257d4153ee90b05f0b1a2b29f25700, not stripped
 ```
 Neato!
 The service is a 64-bit ELF.
-Looks like the binary is statically
+The binary is statically compiled and not
-compiled and not stripped making reversing and exploitation much easier for us.
+stripped, making reversing and exploitation much easier for us.

 ## Reversing